Wilson Pace Setter bottom dump trailer review

 The rural town of Spalding is a leisurely two-hour drive north west of Adelaide and is at the center of the largest water catchment area in South Australia.
 Its here a network of streams, creeks and rivers meet four kilometers south of the town to form the Broughton River, which was mapped and named in 1839 by explorer Edward John Eyre.
-And not only does the river system help sustain productive grain farms along with sheep and beef cattle runs, but the Broughton attracts anglers from far and wide to challenge its wily trout, however more on that another time.
+And not only does the river system help sustain productive grain farms along with sheep and beef cattle runs, but the Broughton attracts anglers from far and wide to challenge its cunning wild trout, however more on that another time.

 The Longmires have been cropping in the area for a few generations, today David Longmire heads the family business that grows approximately 3000 acres of mixed grains annually.

-"We mainly grow, wheat barley and canola along with export oats and hay," David smiled as he introduced himself.
+“We mainly grow, wheat, barley and canola along with export oats and hay,” David smiled as he introduced himself.

 “I initially went looking at trailers and trucks to improve our productivity”, he revealed.
 “I wanted something that was multipurpose, something I could utilise all year round.”

-"The Wilson Pacesetter Super-B ‘bottom dump’ was ideal for our cropping operation.
+“The imported Wilson Pacesetter Super-B ‘bottom dump’ was ideal for our cropping operation.
 It has an excellent tare weight so we can get exceptional payloads at harvest time.
-It has compartments in each trailer so we can use it at seeding time to fill our air-seeder which is an added bonus."
+It has compartments in each trailer so we can use it at seeding time to fill our air-seeder which is an added bonus.”

 “We have a pair of Michels augurs that we fit to our Wilson trailers during seeding time.
 We fill the front compartment with fertiliser and the middle compartment with seed in addition we use the rear compartment to store different varieties of seed when needed,” David added.